Fully Booked

 Is The Legend of Sleepy Hollow Based on a true story?

 The origin of this tale is covered in mystery and intrigue.
 While Washington Irving was not the creator of the headless dooms bringer, it is believed he found inspiration from a German folktale called “The wild huntsmen”.
-Others believed it to be based off a Hessian Trouper (German hired to fight for the British during the revolutionary war) whose head was removed by a cannon ball.
+Others believed it to be based on a Hessian Trouper (German hired to fight for the British during the Revolutionary War) whose head was removed by a cannonball.

 The New York Historical Society cites that there was a soldier who had his head removed via canon fire in 1776 — documented in a memoir of an American general fighting the Revolutionary War in TarryTown.
-In the folklore itself they claim the headless horsemen is a soldier looking for his head who roams along a bridge searching for his lost head and any who dare get in his way will suffer the same fate in a flash of fire and brimstone.
+In the folklore, they claim the headless horseman is a soldier looking for his head who roams along a bridge searching for his lost head and any who dare get in his way will suffer the same fate in a flash of fire and brimstone.

 Legend of sleepy hollow Headless Horseman depiction